BazilSansom/Trophic-Analysis-Toolbox/Python_files/README.md

 A small demo of the use of these functions is provided in *demo_trophic_analysis*.

-This module was written by Bazil Sansom.
+This module was written by: Bazil Sansom (University of Warwick).

 Contact: bazil.sansom@warwick.ac.uk